Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

       were only needed for the DIN way of life
     + optimize the TP send and receive classes, as several action flows were only needed for the parallel support of DIN, ISO and Fieldstar/LBS+ TP

+\subsection IndexNewsForNextIncrementalRelease Planned changes for 2.0.1 release
+  - there are currently no planned changes on interface side for 2.0.1 release
+  - CAN HAL will get its own central message FIFO implementation, to get better load balancing and message processing in order as received

 \subsection IndexCurrentAdditionNews News for the 1.2.1 release
   - <b>February 2006:</b> Enhance modularization of base information (Not-ProcessData parts from 11783-7) - this will be finished for release 1.2.2